-Shows signs of dehydration (very dark or little urine, excessive thirst, dry mouth, no tears when crying, or dizziness).
+Shows signs of dehydration.
+These include very dark or little urine, excessive thirst, dry mouth, no tears when crying, or dizziness.

 Clean your child’s bottom well when changing diapers.
 Afterward, wash your hands with soap and water.
 Do the same for your child.

-Keep your child home from daycare or school until cleared by your provider.
+Keep your child home from daycare or school until cleared by the healthcare provider.

-Wash your hands with soap and warm water often.
+Wash your hands with soap and clean, running water often.
 Do this before preparing meals or eating food, after going to the bathroom, or handling pets.
 Teach your child to do the same.